Program

 - Social and Behavioural Sciences – Concepts and methods of social and behavioural sciences relevant to the identification and the solution of public health problems.

 The M.P.H. is a professional course-based degree with a practicum.
 It is an interdisciplinary program intended to prepare individuals for professional practice and leadership in public health.
 The program is designed for completion in two academic years of full-time study.
-Students may also choose to study part-time over a maximum of five years.
+Students may also choose to study part-time over a maximum of four years.

 Doctor of Philosophy in Public Health